Azure-Samples/azure-spring-boot-samples/keyvault/spring-cloud-azure-starter-keyvault-jca/README.md

 [Java Crypto Architecture (JCA) Provider]: https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/keyvault/azure-security-keyvault-jca
 [Spring Boot]: https://spring.io/projects/spring-boot

-## Server SSL and client SSL
+## Server SSL and RestTemplate SSL

 This is a scenario for enabling server SSL and `RestTemplate` SSL in a web application.
 It only requires running `ssl-bundles-server` independently.
 You can verify it by following the [ssl-bundles-server/README.md](ssl-bundles-server/README.md).

 ## mTLS for Server SSL and RestTemplate SSL

-This mTLS scenario uses a web app as Server that enabled server SSL and needed client auth, another web app enabled `RestTemplate` SSL.
-You need to use two sample `ssl-bundles-server` and `ssl-bundles-rest-template` together.
+This mTLS scenario uses a web app as Server that enabled server SSL and needs client auth, another web app enables `RestTemplate` SSL.
+You need to use the two samples `ssl-bundles-server` and `ssl-bundles-rest-template` together.
 Azure resources created by either of these two sample projects can be shared with each other, so you don't need to create both.

 ### Server side mTLS: